Aviation Maintenance Technician (AVMT)

 AVMT 105 Aircraft Weight and Balance 1 Credit Hour(s)

-This course will provide the student with an understanding of the principles of aircraft weight and balance, and its crucial impact on flight safety.
-The student will learn aircraft weight and balance procedures, center of gravity computations, and how to identify and rectify adverse loading conditions.
+This course will provide the student with an understanding of the principles and skills of aircraft weight and balance, and its crucial impact on flight safety.
+It covers the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Area Weight and Balance.

 Offered: Resident